Voting in Switzerland: Voting procedures

-Voting can be done through hand counts, postal voting, visits to polling booths, or, more recently, Internet votes.
+Depending on the Canton voting can be done through showing of hands, postal voting, at polling booths, or electronically through the internet.

 Until 1971 some cantons punished citizens for not voting (with a fine equivalent to $3).
 In the canton of Schaffhausen, voting is still compulsory.
-This is one reason for the turnout there being usually a little higher than in the rest of the country.
+This is one reason for the turnout there usually being a little higher than in the rest of the country.

 There are no voting machines in Switzerland; all votes are counted by hand.
-Every municipality randomly recruits a number of citizens who have the duty of counting the ballots, but penalties for disobeying this duty have become rare.
-However, after people sort the ballots (e.g. "yes" and "no"), then the total number of "yes" and "no" votes are counted either manually or, in bigger cities, by an automatic counter (like the ones used in banks to count banknotes); or the ballots are weighed by a precision balance.
+How the votes are counted varies between municipalities.
+Municipalities can randomly recruit a number of citizens who have the duty of counting the ballots, but penalties for disobeying this duty are very rare.
+Additionally, not all municipalities know such an obligations, such as the canton of Fribourg which recruits students to count the votes.
+However, after people sort the ballots (e.g. "yes" and "no"), then the total number of "yes" and "no" votes are counted either manually or, in bigger cities, by an automatic counter (similar to ones used in banks to count banknotes); or the ballots are weighed by a precision balance.
 Vote counting is usually accomplished within five or six hours, but in large cities, such as Zurich or Geneva, counting the votes in parliamentary elections may take much longer.

 Postal voting

 Voters are not required to register before elections in Switzerland.
 Since every person living in the country (both Swiss nationals and foreigners) must register with the municipality within two weeks of moving to a new place, the municipalities know the addresses of their citizens.
 Approximately two months before the polling date they send voters a letter containing an envelope (with the word "Ballots" on it), the ballot itself and a small booklet informing them about the proposed changes in the law.
 The booklet on the referendums also includes texts by both the federal council and the proponents of each referendum, allowing them to promote their position.

-Once the voter has filled out his/her ballot these are put into an anonymous return envelope provided in the package.
+Once the voter has filled out their ballot these are put into an anonymous return envelope provided in the package.
 This first anonymous envelope and a signed transmission card that identify the voter is then put into the return envelope then sent back to the municipality.
 The return envelope is in fact the shipping envelope with a special opening strip that allow it to be reused to send back the vote.
 Many voters, especially in villages and small cities, put the return envelope directly into the municipality mailbox.
 Others return it by post, although not having to pay the postage in some cantons.

-Once received at the municipality, the transmission card is checked to verify the right of the voter, then the anonymous return envelope is put into the polling booths with all the other votes.
+Once received at the municipality, the transmission card is checked to verify the right of the voter, then the anonymous return envelope is put into the ballot box with all the other votes.